michrosenberger/thesis-code/README.md

 ## Directory Structure
 ~~~
-├── LICENSE
+├── code
-│
+│   │
-├── README.md                       <- General information about the project
+│   ├── README.md                   <- General information about the project
+│   │
+│   ├── setDirectories.do           <- Set own working directories
+│   │
+│   ├── run.do                      <- Runs all the files
+│   │
+│   ├── analysis.do                 <- Performs the analysis
+│   │
+│   ├── CPS                         <- Files to clean the March CPS data
+│   │
+│   ├── FF                          <- Files to clean the FFCWS data
+│   │
+│   ├── Eligibility                 <- Files to construct eligibility
+│   │
+│   ├── output                      <- Files to construct the maps
-│
+│   │
-├── .gitignore                      <- Specifies files to ignore
+│   ├── .gitignore                  <- Specifies which files to ignore
+│   │
+│   └── LICENSE
 │
 ├── data
 │   │